Miles Mentor: Design and development

 The origins of the Mentor can be traced back to the Air Ministry's release of Specification 38/37, which called for a three-seat cabin monoplane for use in multiple capacities, including for instrument training, radio training, and communications work during both day and night time.
 Amongst the requirements requested in the specification included the use of a de Havilland Gipsy Six engine, the provision of dual flying controls, instrumentation suitable for blind-flying, doors on either side of the cockpit.
 Upon receipt of the specification, Miles opted to produce its own response, which it largely derived from its existing Miles M.7 Nighthawk.

 This aircraft, which was given the name Mentor, comprised wooden construction wherever practical.
-It was fitted with a single-piece windscreen made of moulded Perspex, which the company had only recently pioneered on the Miles Whitney Straight.
+It was fitted with a single-piece windscreen made of moulded Perspex, which the company had recently pioneered on the Miles Whitney Straight.
 According to aviation author Don Brown, the Mentor's design process was relatively straightforward, involving only 630 man weeks within Miles' drawing office.

-To validate the design, a single prototype was produced.
+A prototype was produced.
 On 5 January 1938, this prototype (Serial L4392) conducted the type's maiden flight, piloted by H Skinner.
-In comparison to the preceding Nighthawk, the Mentor prototype was determined to possess inferior performance attributes, such as being somewhat slow to respond to the controls.
-Despite this somewhat unfavourable comparison, the overall conclusion drawn from its official trials was that the aircraft was satisfactory for its purpose; thus Miles received an order for 45 aircraft on behalf of the Royal Air Force (RAF).
+In comparison to the preceding Nighthawk, the Mentor prototype was judged to possess inferior performance, such as being somewhat slow to respond to the controls.
+Despite this unfavourable comparison, the conclusion drawn from its official trials was that the aircraft was satisfactory for its purpose and Miles received an order for 45 aircraft on behalf of the Royal Air Force (RAF).